TEML-Org/teml-org-site/content/posts/day-one-of-teml.md

 menu = "main"
 +++

 Today is 2024-12-29.
-I decided that no one was going to come around and give me permission to standardize a textual language for the event moddeling process, and I could wait forevery for someone else to do it.
+I decided that no one was going to come around and give me permission to standardize a textual language for the event modeling process, and I could wait forevery for someone else to do it.
 I think that means I should just get started.

 I've started this website.
 I've created a new organization on Github with a repo for my documentation notes.